MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/taskscheduler/taskscheduler-createtask-integer-integer-boolean-string-datetime-recordid-method.md

 ## Remarks
 Scheduled tasks are shown in the "Scheduled Tasks" page in the client.
 The `TaskScheduler.CreateTask` method creates a task and if the operation is successful, the task will appear on the page (the implementation is different for the on-premises version compared to the online version of [!INCLUDE[prod_short](../../includes/prod_short.md)]).

-The `TaskScheduler.CreateTask` method also has as version that allows you to set a timeout parameter.
-For more information, see [CreateTask(Integer, Integer, Boolean, Text, DateTime, RecordId, Duration)](taskscheduler-createtask-integer-integer-boolean-string-datetime-recordid-duration-method.md)
+If one or both of the codeunits provided to `TaskScheduler.CreateTask` does not exists, then the method will throw an error at runtime.

 > [!NOTE]
 > The first two parameters in `TaskScheduler.CreateTask` are integers which represents the object IDs of codeunits.
 To code robustly, never supply the object ID directly in your code as numbers.
 Instead, use the :: operator as illustrated in the example above.
 With this technique, if any of the codeunits does not exist, you'll get a compile time error instead of a runtime error.

+The `TaskScheduler.CreateTask` method also has as version that allows you to set a timeout parameter.
+For more information, see [CreateTask(Integer, Integer, Boolean, Text, DateTime, RecordId, Duration)](taskscheduler-createtask-integer-integer-boolean-string-datetime-recordid-duration-method.md)

 For more information about the task scheduler, see managing tasks [Task Scheduler](../../devenv-task-scheduler.md).